fetchai/jenesis/docs/index.md

 jenesis init --network fetchai-localnode
 ```

-The configuration can be found under the `network` heading in the `jenesis.toml' file and can be changed as desired:
+The configuration can be found under the `network` heading in the `jenesis.toml` file and can be changed as desired:

 ```toml
 [profile.testing.network]